Surajv311/LearningMicroservices/README.md

 podman push 23ed0e8617b5 docker://docker.io/surajv311/frpbusinessmicroservicedockersrj:1.0.0
 ```
 Link: https://hub.docker.com/r/surajv311/frpbusinessmicroservicedockersrj
+As a sidenote, if we see, our postgres container is named `postgreslocalservice-1` in Docker desktop/Podman, though in our docker compose file we have named container as `container_name: postgreslocalcontainer`.
+(Discussed before):
+To get into container bash, use the defined name only, i.e: (docker/podman) `podman exec -it postgreslocalcontainer bash`
+To get into the db inside container: `psql -U postgresdluser -d fapidb`
+Table query: `fapidb=# select * from tpsqltable limit 10;`

 **Task12**: Build CRUD operations in databases (postgres, redis) logic in businessMicroserviceApp and expose the endpoints to consumerMicroserviceApp.
 Hence use consumerMicroserviceApp to alter the data using businessMicroserviceApp as intermediary.

+docker-compose up <service_name> - to run an individual component of docker compose

 **Task13**: Run the businessMicroservice container in 2 different ports (basically 2 instances of the service).
 And your consumerMicroservice app should be pinging root server of businessMicroservice app in round-robin fashion of each service; In case it dies in 1 port, then redirect all request to other port - This pretty much explains how a simple load balancer would work?